Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 censor_point

-Integer value indicating the maximum censored value; this argument is for modeling censored (suppressed) outcome data, typically disease case counts or deaths.
+Integer value indicating the maximum censored value; this argument is for modeling censored (suppressed) outcome data, typically disease case counts or deaths which are left-censored to protect confidentiality when case counts are very low.

 chains